Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 }
 ```

 This activity type will appear in the feed whenever _primary claim information_ is updated.
 In LossExpress, we define primary claim information as any piece of data that can be sent in the update or create claim routes.
+Updated claim data may include any [claim parameters](https://vendor-docs.lossexpress.com/#claims).

 Note that this activity type could be triggered by actions made by LossExpress.
 Some examples that could cause LossExpress to trigger this activity type: